auphonic/auphonic-mobile/README.md

  * Be sure to enable touch events in Web Inspector (see: Web Inspector Settings)
  * *Note:* When developing locally in a browser the relative path of the project in `App/index.html` needs to be adjusted and the local server needs to be added to Cordova.plist in XCode.
 * Android
- * Create an Android Project from existing sources and point it to `Android/`
+ * Ensure that the `Android/` folder links to the correct version of Cordova Android
  * Copy all files from `App/` except `cordova.js` to `Android/assets/App`
- * Launch the Emulator from within Eclipse (Run As > Android Application)
+  * Update __PLATFORM to 'android' on top of index.html
+ * Run `Android/cordova/run`
  * Shoot yourself

 Deployment